 Where are they from?
 Who else lives in the household?
 Education Hobbies/passions Favorite joke/quote Favorite TV show/movie/book

 Language and tone play a huge role in a chatbot’s personality.
 You’ll find a lot of really funny bots on the market – and they’re quite memorable.
+Read: How to localise your chatbot to your target audience?

-You also want to use colloquial, non-machine like language.
+You also want to use colloquial, non-machine-like language.
 For example – “Oh!
-Let me fix that for you right away” holds a much different tone than, “please stay online, connecting you to a service rep.”
+Let me fix that for you right away” holds a much different tone than, “Please stay online, connecting you to a service rep.”

 The chatbot you settle on is being built for a human being – and it’s easy to forget that.